× Explore our resources to learn how to reach your career goals with a graduate business degree.

 How long does it take to see an ROI on your business master’s degree?

-As the total costs of the Columbia MBA program – ranked the best in the world by the FT – are higher than the weighted salary, it will likely take the majority of graduates over three years to see a positive ROI.
+The Financial Times MBA ranking 2024 reveals that within three years, Columbia Business School grads will earn an average salary of around $233,000.
+As the total costs of the Columbia MBA are just a bit higher than the weighted salary, it will likely take graduates a little over three years to see a return on their investment.

 The rate of your return can also be affected by external circumstances, such as the time period when you graduate and current economic conditions.
-Consider these alongside your projected growth as you weigh the ROI for different schools and programs.
+Consider these alongside your projected growth as you weigh the ROI for different business schools and programs.

 Beyond increased earning potential, what is the value of business master’s degrees?